ultrafez/dotfiles/README.md

 Install Package Control and then restart Sublime a few times to finish setting everything up.

+* `zshrc-pre` - zsh config script that gets run _before_ oh-my-zsh is loaded (if using).
+Includes oh-my-zsh settings.
+Limit to zsh-specific commands that must occur before oh-my-zsh is loaded.

-* `zshrc` - zsh config script.
-Includes oh-my-zsh settings and common shell config from `shrc`.
-Any shell changes should be made in `shrc` if possible.
-Include it in ~/.zshrc like so (before sourcing oh-my-zsh):
+* `zshrc-post` - zsh config script that gets sourced _after_ oh-my-zsh is loaded (if using).
+Includes common shell config from `shrc`.
+Limit to zsh-specific commands; anything compatible with multiple shells should go in `shrc` instead.

+Load zshrc config files in `.zshrc` like so:

 ```
+source ~/dotfiles/zshrc-pre

+# load oh-my-zsh here e.g.
+# source $ZSH/oh-my-zsh.sh

-source ~/dotfiles/zshrc
+source ~/dotfiles/zshrc-post
 ```